eugenia1984/english/glossary.md

 - **database**: is a structured collection of data, typically stored electronically in a computer system.
 It is used to organize, store, and retrieve large amounts of information efficiently.
 In programming, database is essential for managing data that applications need to function

 - **database administrator**: is a professional responsible for managing and maintaining databases.
 They ensure that data is secure (safe from unauthorized access) and efficient (easily accessible and usable).
 This role is crucial in any organization that handles large amounts of data.

+- **data-driven**: means making decisions based on data analysis.
+For example: `The team made a data-driven decision to improve website performance based on user activity data`. -> It indicates that the decision was based on actual data about user behavior, rather than assumptions or guesses.

 - **date**: can be used in different contexts.
 While it often refers to a romantic meeting between two people, it can also simply mean an appointment or a planned event between friends or colleagues.
 For example, saying ``Let's set a date for our next meeting`` uses date in a non-romantic way, referring to choosing a day for a meeting.